srimuthurajesh/Finance-notes/Equity/fundamentalAnalysis.md

    - dividend announced using this value, eg 90% of face value

    2. #### Book value - asset value/ no of shares
+   - total value when we sell all assets
    3. #### PB ratio - share price/ book value
    4. #### PE ratio - share price/ earning pershare
    - assume that we paying PE ratio amount to earn 1 rupee